voostindie/vincents-productivity-suite-for-alfred/README.md

 - `from`: in case you have several accounts configured in Mail, here you can configure which one to use for the area.
 The format of this field is `Name <address>`.
 Both the name of the address must match *exactly* what's configured in Mail.
 If the account is not found, Mail will fall back to its default.

-So, how do you quickly send a regular mail to a bunch of people?
+So, how do you quickly send a mail to a bunch of people?
 Stick them in a group, select the group in Alfred, select "Write an e-mail", and watch the magic happen ;-)

 ### Apple Calendar

 This plugin uses SQL to fetch data from the the Apple Calendar cache, and is definitely not perfect.
-It doesn't always find all events for the day, even though it tries a nice of job of combining one-time events and recurring events.
+It doesn't always find all events for the day, even though it does a nice of job of combining one-time events and recurring events.
 And it's fast.

 It also fetches the attendees from the events, and makes them available to other commands.